-- 1. An absolute discharge may be imposed in a case in which the court "is of the opinion, having regard to the circumstances including the nature of the offence and the character of the offender that it is inexpedient to inflict punishment".
+- An absolute discharge may be imposed in a case in which the court "is of the opinion, having regard to the circumstances including the nature of the offence and the character of the offender that it is inexpedient to inflict punishment".

 - 2. An absolute discharge may be combined with the following orders:

 - (1) Compensation

 - (2) Deprivation

 - (3) Restitution

 - (4) Any disqualification

 - (5) Recommendation for deportation

 - (6) Costs

 - (7) Confiscation order

-- (8) Exclusion order under LP(ECP)A 1980
+- (8) Exclusion order under the Licensed Premises (Exclusion of Certain Persons) Act (LP(ECP)A) 1980

 - (9) Unlawful profit order